 Tier 1 – Pre-canned reports

-These are typically basic reports and dashboards which offer information deemed most important by the software vendor.
+These are typically basic reports and dashboards that offer information deemed most important by the software vendor.
 Sometimes they have more advanced visualizations and feature filtering to make the reports more useful but the end-user gets what’s defined in the application and nothing more.

 Tier 2 – Self-service capabilities

-The application provides all of the above but also allows the end user to select from a library of chart types, connect to the data they deem necessary, establish parameters and add these visualizations to a custom or pre-defined dashboard.
+The application provides all of the above but also allows the end user to select from a library of chart types, connect to the data they deem necessary, establish parameters, and add these visualizations to a custom or pre-defined dashboard.

 Tier 3 – Custom reports created by a ProServe team

-Focused primarily on enterprise customers, professional services offer white glove treatment where they will use the platform (or enlist dev teams to use a code heavy backend) to build and deploy reports on behalf of clients.
-This tier of service is typically very expensive, but can be high margin if the platform is easy to use and lower cost employees can field these inbound requests.
+Focused primarily on enterprise customers, professional services offer white glove treatment where they will use the platform (or enlist dev teams to use a code-heavy backend) to build and deploy reports on behalf of clients.
+This tier of service is typically very expensive but can be high margin if the platform is easy to use and lower-cost employees can field these inbound requests.
 This tier can be done in conjunction with Tier 2.

 Finally, while a dashboard shows data, the most powerful dashboards allow end users to take action on that data directly from the interface.
-This requires more than just charts and graphs but a platform which has built in automation capabilities, the ability to create custom workflow interactions based on your defined user experience, and the ability to write data back to the database.
+This requires more than just charts and graphs but a platform that has built-in automation capabilities, the ability to create custom workflow interactions based on your defined user experience, and the ability to write data back to the database.
 Increasingly, this is where analytics will differentiate.
 Selecting a vendor with a strong roadmap in this area is critical because delivering an improved analytics experience will be the future of your application.

 What we have seen in our extensive software reviews is that visualizations and dashboards actually DO matter.
 And they matter a lot more than you might think.
 Many vendors even named their dashboards in a compelling way.
 So, yes, visualizations are just another feature.
 But they’re also just another feature that can differentiate your product.
-Just another feature which can reduce churn.
-And just another feature which can drive new revenue.
+Just another feature that can reduce churn.
+And just another feature that can drive new revenue.
 That sounds like “just another feature” worth investing in and one that should be at the top of your priority list.